 “I need help!
 Can you round up volunteers to meet me at the shelter so we can save these cats?”

 The amazing team had cancelled their plans, left dinners on the stove uneaten and jumped from one rescue to the next, just to be there.
 Towels, hot-water bottles and warmed blankets were standing by to wrap up the frozen felines.
-The heat in the office had been cranked all the way up.
+And the heat in the office had been cranked all the way up.

 “Most urgent were the tiny babies, who were dried and then tucked under our shirts for warming; next were the juveniles, who were dried, “papoosed,” and held with hot water bottles beside them.
 The adults were dried, placed in warmed crates, and observed.
 They thawed out fairly quickly, and were soon grooming one another, indicating they were going to be OK.”

-After an hour of intensive care, all of the animals were showing improvement and their strong desire to survive.
+So after an hour of intensive care, all of the animals were showing improvement and their strong desire to survive.
 The four tiny, 6-week-old kittens all under a pound in weight, would go home with a foster family.

-When litter boxes were used with a familiarity, it indicated that the poor disposed cats were likely house cats or family cats at one point.
+But when litter boxes were used with a familiarity, it indicated that the poor disposed cats were likely house cats or family cats at one point.
 Despicable to imagine how the lives of the friendly cats had gotten to this point.

 “They loved to be held, and cuddled.
 They give kisses, and knead our soft clothing when we hold them.
 These were someone’s beloved cats!
 Were they stolen?
 Are they part of a custody dispute?
 Did someone pass away and leave them behind with no caregiver?
 Are they from another county?
 We need information about these sweet souls!”